 I listen to you actively

 Listening is an art that is developed.
-There are people who pay for psychological therapy seeking to be listened by someone.
-When you practice the ministry of presence and listen to the suffering person, you are setting aside a space in your time, mind and physical space to say to that person “I am present before your pain”.
+Some people pay for therapy, seeking someone to listen to them.
+When you practice the ministry of presence and listen to the person suffering, you are setting aside a space in your time, mind, and physical space to say to that person, “I am present before your pain.”

-But many times, this is a difficult task because we are so absorbed in our pain and the demands of our ministry that we think we do not have time for anything else, and we simply drift with the currents of discouragement and exhaustion.
-This way we lose sight of our identity.
-And as a result, the people who are by our side looking for a helping hand, suffer in silence, because they do not want to seem intrusive and invade our private space.
+But this is often a difficult task because we are so absorbed in our pain and the demands of our ministry that we think we do not have time for anything else, and we simply drift with the currents of discouragement and exhaustion.
+This causes us to lose sight of our identity and, as a result, the people who are by our side looking for a helping hand suffer in silence, as they do not want to be intrusive and invade our private space.

-When we actively listen, we withdraw and get away from what is important to us, so that others receive the gift of our presence.
-We create the space for others to be themselves and come to us on their own terms.
+When we listen actively, we withdraw and get away from what is important to us, giving others the gift of our presence.
+We create the space for others to be themselves and to come to us on their terms.

 James Hillman, director of studies at the C. G. Jung Institute in Zurich, wrote this about counseling:

-This withdrawal, rather than going to meet the other, is an intense act of self-knowledge.
+This withdrawal, rather than meeting the other, is an intense act of self-knowledge.
 The space that I offer the person who is hurting with my presence allows him/her to grow.

 Do you think these techniques are easily applicable?
 Do you think that they are challenging for you?
-Do you feel that your ministry could be carried out regardless of your broken identity if you follow these recommendations?
-Please, share your opinion in the comments section of this post, this way we can enrich our experience together.
+Or even do you feel that your ministry could be carried out regardless of your broken identity if you follow these recommendations?
+Please, share your opinion in the comments section of this post, so we can enrich our experience together.
 God bless you.

-If you need professional help you can call us or write to us at Efrain.firstname.lastname@example.org
+If you need professional help, you can call us at 407 618 0222 or write to us at Efrain.firstname.lastname@example.org